 In the event of a sudden change of weather conditions, the Earth’s Edge expedition leader will assess the situation and make an informed decision on what to do.
 Participant safety is always the priority in the decision making process.
 Our itineraries are designed taking into consideration possible bad weather.
 Alternative routes and contingency plans are always in place in case of adverse weather conditions.
 We always aim to keep to the itinerary as much as possible but please remember that this is adventure travel and changes can occur!

-On most expeditions, you only need to carry a small bag with the essentials such as a spare jacket, hat, water, packed lunch, camera etc. The bulk of participant’s luggage will be carried in a separate bag by our support team.
+On most expeditions, you only need to carry a small bag with the essentials such as a spare jacket, hat, water, packed lunch, camera etc. The bulk of your luggage will be carried in a separate duffle bag by our team of porters or mules.

-Along with the Earth’s Edge expedition leader we use local guides, cooks, drivers and muleteers/porters of the highest standard.
+Along with the Earth’s Edge expedition leader and doctor we use local guides, cooks, drivers and muleteers/porters of the highest standard.
 We employ local staff based on their qualifications, experience and references.
-Our expedition leaders are trained in wilderness first aid and most of our local guides are first aid trained too.
 Our expedition leaders and local staff are familiar with the locations of local medical services and hospitals.
 Where no mobile phone network is available, expeditions are accompanied by two-way radios and satellite phones.
-Our expedition leaders have 24/7 access to our office in Ireland in the case of an emergency.
-All of our expeditions are accompanied by an experienced doctor who will travel with the group from Ireland.
+Our expedition leaders have 24/7 support from our team in Dublin in the case of an emergency.

 In the event of someone falling ill or getting injured, the expedition doctor will assess and treat the sick or injured person.
 Often with some rest, participants can continue without a problem.
 If needed our support team will help the injured person to the next camp where an evacuation to a hospital can be arranged for more serious incidents.
 In the unlikely event of a serious incident which requires urgent hospital treatment, a helicopter evacuation can be requested from local authorities.
 The decision to evacuate is ultimately the expedition leaders.
 You must respect the decisions of your expedition leader at all times.
 Extra costs incurred as a result of an evacuation must be paid by the participant.
 Your personal travel insurance must cover such eventualities.